Table of Contents:

 - portages: none

-- campsite: poor to fair; easy access to water but long walk. room for multiple 2-person tents nothing really ‘flat’; also hard to find one good 4-person site; thunder box
+- campsite: poor to fair; easy access to water but a long walk. room for multiple 2-person tents, nothing really ‘flat’; also hard to find one good 4-person site; thunderbox

 Unlike the overcast day we had six years previously, this one would be clear and sunny.
-After our usual oatmeal breakfast, we savoured both the mugs of coffee and the morning view of Maple Mountain.
-And then it was off – first paddling the 3.5 kilometers to the start of the Maple Mountain trail.
-The map below shows the route – about 1.7 km to the “confluence” of Tupper Creek and Willow Island Creek and then up to the beaver dam and Tupper Lake itself.
+After our usual oatmeal breakfast, we savoured the mugs of coffee and the morning view of Maple Mountain.
+And then it was off – first paddling the 3.5 kilometres to the start of the Maple Mountain trail.
+The map below shows the route – about 1.7 km to the “confluence” of Tupper Creek and Willow Island Creek and then up to the beaver dam and Tupper Lake.

 Maple Mountain at 642 meters is not, contrary to what some may think, the highest point in Ontario.
 It actually ranks 13th. according to this well-researched list of the province’s high spots.
 (See here for the Ottertooth article.)
-Mind you, there is only a 51-meter gap between it and Ishpatina Ridge, the #1 point at 693 meters.
+There is only a 51-meter gap between it and Ishpatina Ridge, the #1 point at 693 meters.
 Ishpatina is located just twenty-seven kilometers to the west.

-It was Robert Bell of the Geological Survey of Canada who gave it the name “Maple Mountain” back in 1888 .
-However, the ridge with its dramatic rise in elevation had long been on the mythological map of the local Anishinaabek (i.e.Ojibwe), known to them as Chi- bay-jing, “The Place Where Spirits Go”.
+Robert Bell of the Geological Survey of Canada gave it the name “Maple Mountain” back in 1888.
+However, the ridge with its dramatic rise in elevation has supposedly been on the mythological map of the local Anishinaabek (i.e.Ojibwe) for a while, known to them as Chi- bay-jing, “The Place Where Spirits Go.”

-Where Maple Mountain does rank #1 in Ontario is in terms of vertical rise. it is 351 meters higher than Tupper Lake down below, while Ishaptina, for example, is 317 meters above Scarecrow Lake.
-For more solid information on Maple Mountain, Brian Back’s in-depth look here is your best bet.
+Maple Mountain ranks #1 in Ontario in terms of vertical rise.
+It is 351 meters higher than Tupper Lake below, while Ishpatina, for example, is 317 meters above Scarecrow Lake.
+For more reliable information on Maple Mountain, Brian Back’s in-depth look here is your best bet.

 As we approached the landing and the start of the trail, we spotted a canoe sitting there.
 We were obviously not the day’s first.
 Given that we had not seen anyone paddle by that morning, chances were good that they had camped on Tupper the previous night.

-At the start of the trail are the ruins of the fire ranger’s cabin.
+The fire ranger’s cabin ruins are at the beginning of the trail.
 Nearby is a spring where we filled up our water bottle.
 And then it was on to the trail.

-The trail for the first five hundred meters is quite flat and has a long stretch of 10′ boards taking you over some mushy bits.
-I counted 35 of them as we walked along; after a bit of a gap we came to seven more.
+The first 500 meters are quite flat.
+A long stretch of 10′ boards takes you over some mushy terrain.
+I counted 35 pairs of them as we walked along; we came to seven more after a short gap.
 It made for easy walking.

-It was somewhere near the lake that we met the two women and their dog, an older Labrador who was having trouble with the blockages on the path.
+It was somewhere near the lake that we met the two paddlers and their dog, an older Labrador who was having trouble with the blockages on the path.
 They had decided to turn back without getting to the top.
-Given what was coming up, there would have been more stretches that the Lab would not be able to handle.
+Given what was coming up, the obstructions on the trail were more than the Lab would have been able to handle.

-This six-meter steel ladder take you up an almost vertical section of the trail and leads to more scrambling before the summit.
+A six-meter steel ladder takes you up an almost vertical section of the trail and leads to more scrambling before the summit.
 In true mountaineering fashion, there are a couple of points where you think you are there, only to realize that wishful thinking alone does not make a summit!

-Seeing the 30-meter high Fire Tower is the sign that you are almost there!
-On our 2009 visit it was overcast and the bugs were so bad I climbed half way up to the cupola to escape while I snapped some photos.
-We would have no such problems this morning – no clouds, no bugs.
+Seeing the 30-meter high Fire Tower means that you are almost there!
+On our 2009 visit, it was overcast, and the bugs were so bad I climbed halfway up to the cupola to escape while I snapped some photos.
+This morning, we would have no such problems – no clouds, no bugs.

 There was another change since our last visit.
 The first seven meters of the ladder have been removed, making access to the rest somewhat awkward.
 I am sure some will still be up to the challenge!
-There is one complication – even if you do get up to the ladder and join the elite crew who have climbed up over the decades, you will end up at the bottom of the cupola with no way to get in.
+There is one complication.
+Even if you do get up to the ladder and join the elite crew who have climbed up over the decades, you will end up at the bottom of the cupola with no way to get in.
 It has been locked!
-The sign at the foot of the tower explains all this to discourage you from even bothering to make the climb.
+The sign at the foot of the tower hopes to discourage you from even bothering to do the climb.